near/ecosystem/README.md

 # Contributing Guidelines

-All integrations in the NEAR Ecosystem are composed of two files: a Markdown file with headers, and an .svg or .png image.
-To add a new project to the ecosystem page, create both a new Markdown file in the `integrations` directory and add a new .svg or .png image in the `img` directory.
+All submissions to the NEAR Ecosystem are composed of two files: a Markdown file with headers, and an .svg or .png image.
+To add a new project to the ecosystem page, create both a new Markdown file in the `ecosystem` directory and add a new .svg or .png image in the `img` directory.

 ### Markdown Headers